 As shown in Figure A-6, concentrations of BC and PM{10} are higher on the weekdays than the weekends.
 Higher concentrations are consistent with greater activity at the landfill during the week, as well as with more potential vehicles on the roads throughout the SoCAB.
-Concentrations of BC and PM{10} are higher on Saturdays than Sundays at the Landfill site, though median PM{10} is barely higher on Saturdays compared to Sundays at the Landfill site.
+Concentrations of BC and PM{10} are higher on Saturdays than Sundays at the Landfill site, though median PM{10} is barely higher.
 Activity occurs at the landfill on some Saturdays, but not on Sundays.

-As shown in Figure A-7, concentrations of BC and PM10 are several times greater when wind conditions are from the south than from the north.
+As shown in Figure A-7, concentrations of BC and PM{10} are several times greater when winds come from the south than from the north.
 In addition, concentrations are typically similar between the Landfill and Community sites when winds are from the SoCAB direction.
 Concentrations are greater at the Landfill site than the Community site when winds are from the north.

 Figure A-6.
-Hourly BC and PM{10} concentrations at the Landfill (SBS) and Community (VGS) monitoring sites on weekdays (blue), Saturdays (salmon), and Sundays (green).
-Only data from November 22, 2012, through November 21, 2013, are included.
-BC data >5 are excluded; PM{10} data >200 are excluded from the plot.
+Hourly BC and PM10 concentrations at the Landfill (SBS) and Community (VGS) monitoring sites on weekdays (blue), Saturdays (pink), and Sundays (green).
+Data from November 22, 2007, through November 21, 2014, are included.
+BC data greater than 5 μ g/m3 and PM10 data greater than 200 μ g/m3 are excluded.